They are found across Europe, Asia and Africa!

 “Magpies are able to recognize their own reflection in a mirror.”

-Magpies live in a variety of habitats including grasslands, meadows and on the edges of dense forests.
+Magpies are birds that live in a variety of habitats including grasslands, meadows and on the edges of dense forests.
 These birds are omnivores and insects, berries, nuts, and even small rodents.
 They build large nests often with two entrances.
 Magpies are well-known for the variety of chirps, squeals, warbles, whistles, and other sounds they make.
 They live in flocks, or murders.

 5 Magpie Facts